 Examples of Successful Customer Onboarding Practices

-You can say that the customer onboarding practices are successful when the customers are more than satisfied.
+You can say that customer onboarding practices are successful when the customers are more than satisfied.
 Here are some examples of successful customer onboarding practices and some sources.

 - Setting expectations

-By displaying where your users are in the process and how much work still remains, you are providing convenience to your customers on how they can start easily, thanks to the attributed progress effect.
+By displaying where your users are in the process and how much work remains, you are providing convenience to your customers on how they can start easily, thanks to the attributed progress effect.

 One example of a website using this practice is Etsy.
 When a user creates an account on Etsy, a status bar shows them what they can expect to do throughout the registration process.